VinayakSingoriya/Kubernetes-In-Action/09_Services/02_NodePort/README.md

 **Note**:

 - If you only point your clients to the specific node, when that specific node fails, your clients can’t access the service anymore.
 That’s why it makes sense to put a load balancer in front of the nodes to make sure you’re spreading requests across all healthy nodes and never sending them to a node that’s offline at that moment.
+- But if you only point your clients to the first node, when that node fails, your clients can’t access the service anymore.
+That’s why it makes sense to put a load balancer in front of the nodes to make sure you’re spreading requests across all healthy nodes and never sending them to a node that’s offline at that moment.

 ## Usecase
 Use this Service type when you want to expose your application on a specific port on each worker node in the cluster, making it accessible to external connections (coming from outside the cluster).
 NodePort Services are often used for development and testing purposes.